 Insurers found to violate this act can face both civil and criminal penalties.
 Under administrative penalties for other than willful violations, insurers face a possible suspension or revocation of their authority to conduct business in this state and/or a fine up to $15,000.
 For willful violations, administrative fines can increase to $30,000.

 If the violator is a person other than the insurer, which is involved in a non-willful act, fines may not exceed $2,500 and/or suspension or revocation of the person’s license.
 If it is a willful violation, the fine limit increases to $5,000.

 Criminal penalties set forth by South Carolina law under the statutes as they pertain to insurance allow for a misdemeanor charge that carries the possibility of punishment of up to two years in jail and/or a fine up to $2,500.

-Now is a good time to familiarize yourself with the requirements of the act or find a outside vendor that can do it for you.
+Now is a great time to familiarize yourself with the requirements of the act or find an outside vendor that can do it for you.
 Tandem Cyber Solutions can help you with the required security assessments and develop a comprehensive Information Security strategy.
 We aim to remove barriers for our clients so they can focus on their business.